Michlithr/exchange-rate-api/README.md

 - db-name - name of your database like ex-rate-db
 - example - ```DATABASE_URL="mysql://admin123:Str00ngPass@127.0.0.1:3306/ex-rate-db"```

+### Installing libraries
-### By running ```composer install``` in terminal (in project directory) you should be able to installing all needed frameworks and libraries.
+By running ```composer install``` in terminal (in project directory) you should be able to installing all needed frameworks and libraries.

+### Running the app
-### The simply way to run this project is to e.g. using apache symfony pack to run it locally.
+The simply way to run this project is to e.g. using apache symfony pack to run it locally.
 You need to run ```composer require symfony/apache-pack``` in project directory.
 Other possible ways are described here - https://symfony.com/doc/current/setup/web_server_configuration.html.
 After configuring the way of deploying this project you run this App by writing ```symfony server:start``` in terminal (in project directory).
 It will start server on localhost:8000

 ## How to use
 App contains two endpoints: